Structures in higher-order quantum correlations due to non-spatial symmetries: Conclusion

-In summary, we have analyzed the structures in high-order quantum correlations arising from the C-, T-, and S-symmetries.
-C-symmetry establishes selection rules for QNS, and T- and S-symmetries connect some types of rank-2 OTOCs to CTOCs.
+We have discovered structures in high-order quantum correlations arising from non-spatial symmetries including the generalized C-, T-, and S-symmetries and time-translational symmetry.
+The generalized C-symmetry induces selection rules for the QNS of the higher-order correlations, and the generalized T- and S-symmetries connect some types of rank-$k$ OTOCs to rank-$(k\pm 1)$ OTOCS, and in particular, rank-2 OTCOs to CTOCs.
 The connections between different ranks of OTOCs make it possible to measure certain types (but not all) of rank-2 OTOCs using QNS without the requirement of (unphysical) time-arrow reversal.
-They can also help reduce some higher-rank OTOCs to lower ones.
-Since exponential growth of OTOCs signifies information scrambling in quantum many-body systems~\cite{hosur2016chaos, PhysRevX.8.021013, PhysRevLett.126.030601}, the connection between CTOCs and OTOCs suggests that information scrambling in quantum many-body systems is largely constrained by T- or S-symmetry, or CTOCs can exhibit diverging behaviors in T- or S-symmetric systems, which is worth further exploration.
+They also reduce some higher-rank OTOCs to lower ones.
+We have also established the generalized FDT between high-order quantum correlations for time translation invariant systems.
+These generalized relations reveal profound connections among different types of quantum correlations, and enable us to obtain the spectra of certain types and ranks of OTOCs from those of CTOCs.
+Since the exponential growth of OTOCs signifies information scrambling in quantum many-body systems~\cite{hosur2016chaos, PhysRevX.8.021013, PhysRevLett.126.030601}, the connection between CTOCs and OTOCs suggests that information scrambling in quantum many-body systems is largely constrained by T- or S-symmetry, or CTOCs can exhibit diverging behaviors in T- or S-symmetric systems, which is worth further exploration.